-- 1. Students must use professional and respectful communication during exam review. - 2.
+- 1. Students must use professional and respectful communication during exam - 2.
 Exam reviews are not to be recorded under any circumstances. - 3.
 No notetaking is allowed during exam review. - 4.
-Following the completion of some computerized exams, the student may review their missed questions directly following completion of the exam while on the computer.
-The same policy regarding recording and note-taking applies to this situation. - 5.
-No verbal challenges to test questions will be considered during test review. - 6.
-Any student scoring below 77% on an exam is required to consult with the course faculty and complete concept remediation. - Final exams are not reviewed.
+No verbal challenges to test guestions will be considered during test review. - 5.
+Any student scoring below 77% on an exam is recommended to consult with the course faculty and complete concept remediation. - 6.
+Final exams are not reviewed.